velvia/links/README.md

 I love Sublime and use it for everything, even Scala!
 Going to put my Sublime stuff in a [separate page](sublime.md).

 * [Slap](https://github.com/slap-editor/slap) - a Sublime-inspired terminal editor!
+* [Metals for Sublime](https://scalameta.org/metals/docs/editors/sublime.html) - IDE like features for Scala and Sublime 3!

 ## Best Practices and Design